SEND stands for Special Educational Needs and Disabilities.

 - Social communication group

-Interventions are supported by a range of staff including: teaching assistants (TA); the pastoral support & learning mentor; the SENCO; the IST (individual support teacher) and the class teacher.
-In some cases external professionals are also involved in delivering interventions.
+Interventions are delivered by a range of staff including: teaching assistants (TA); the pastoral support & learning mentor; the IST (Individual Support Teacher) and the class teacher, and some can also be carried out at home.
+In some cases external professionals (e.g. speech therapy) are also involved in delivering interventions.

 No child will be supported by an adult 100% of the time, as we want our children to learn to be as independent as possible.
-As they move through the school all children, including those with complex needs, are expected to develop more independent learning styles.
+As they move through the school all children, including those with complex needs, are encouraged to develop independence and resilience.

 Adaptations to the curriculum and learning environment